HaFares/Decentralized_Federated_Learning_AI_Training/README.md

 ```

 ### 3. Launch Participants
-Open separate terminals for each client.
+Each Participant should Open terminal.
 They will automatically wait for the round to start.
 ```bash
 # In a real environment, each participant runs this on their own machine with their own data.
 python Train_Participant.py